cloudnative-pg/cloudnative-pg/README.md

 management like similar open source operators.

-CloudNativePG also manages additional resources to help the `Cluster` resource manage PostgreSQL - currently `ScheduledBackup`, `Pooler`, and `Backup`.
+CloudNativePG also manages additional resources to help the `Cluster` resource manage PostgreSQL - currently `Backup`, `ClusterImageCatalog`, `ImageCatalog`, `Pooler`, and `ScheduledBackup`.

-Fully embracing Kubernetes also means that, in case of failure of the whole Kubernetes cluster, the operator won’t do anything, postponing any decision to when the cluster is back up again.
-In the meantime, Postgres instances should continue running according to the last known state of the cluster.
+Fully embracing Kubernetes involves a hands-off approach during temporary failures of the Kubernetes API server.
+In such instances, the operator refrains from taking action, deferring decisions until the API server is operational again.
+Meanwhile, Postgres instances persist, maintaining operations based on the latest known state of the cluster.

 ### Out of scope